strawberryseeds/strawberryseeds.github.io/index.md

 <img src="img/post/younès-avatar.png " alt="An avatar of me, made with picrew " width="250px">

-_**Younès Rabii** is a game designer and PhD student at the Doctoral Centre for Intelligence in Games and Games Intelligence._
+_**Younès Rabii** is a game designer and PhD student at the Doctoral Centre for Intelligence in Games and Games Intelligence.
+To this day, they are still thinking of another sentence to add.
+Maybe they could make a program to generate short biographies?_

 - Mail: [yrabii.eggs@gmail.com](mailto:yrabii.eggs@gmail.com)
 - Twitter: [@Pyrofoux](https://twitter.com/Pyrofoux)